evansloan/collection-log/README.md

 * Item counter
 * Highlight completed categories
 * Export collection log data
+* Chat notifications when new collection log item is obtained from a drop or clue scroll

 ## Usage
 Open the collection log and click through all the categories to get your total progress.
 In order to update your progress you must re-open the categories in which you've recently received new items.